numcommand/num/README.md

 If you use BSD, Cygwin, or any other Unix-like system that lacks GNU awk, then here's how to [install `gawk`](https://www.gnu.org/software/gawk/manual/html_node/Quick-Installation.html)

+Notes:

-Caution: the project is new and is alpha quality, so give it a try, and don't use it for production until we have a 1.0 release in November.
+  * The project is new and is alpha quality, so give it a try, and don't use it for production until we have a 1.0 release in mid-November.

-If you have any issues with installation, please contact us directly or create a GitHub issue.
+  * If you have any issues with installation, please contact us directly, or create a GitHub issue.

-The roadmap includes a smoother safer installation process, using package managers such as `apt`, `yum`, `brew`, etc. If you would like to help with these, please contact us directly or create a GitHub issue.
+  * The roadmap includes a smoother safer installation process, using package managers such as `apt`, `yum`, `brew`, etc. If you would like to help with these, please contact us directly or create a GitHub issue.

 ## Options